ghas-lab-templates/exercises/module-1.md

 </details>

 #### Steps: Repository Level Dependencies
+1. Navigate to the `mona-gallery` repository in your GitHub Organization.
 1. On the repository page, locate the `Insights` tab in the navigation bar at the top.
 Under the `Insights` sections, find and click on `Dependency Graph` from the left-hand menu.
 2. Carefully review the list of dependencies displayed and verify completeness.
 Look for any missing dependencies.
 <details>